Affiliate marketing works.

 If the AOV difference between two affiliates is significant, one affiliate may be doing something better for your brand than the other.
 You can ask the other to replicate the same.
 It can be promoting premium products instead of the standard ones, influencing potential customers to buy X & Y products together, etc.

-In general, the top 10 affiliates drive a significant amount of the total affiliate revenue.
-Meaning, they have massive influence over a niche audience.
+In general, the top affiliates (specifically the top-10) drive a significant amount of the total affiliate revenue.
+(The 80/20 rule applies here as well: the top 20% of affiliates bring 80% of revenue.)
 And therefore, you need to keep an eye on their statistics.

 If any of them start promoting competitor’s products, get disinterested in your brand, or for whatever reason don’t bring in the kind of revenue they used to, consider it a red flag and do whatever you can to continue the partnership.
 Typically, big bonuses on reaching top milestones, commission negotiations, and such happen in the market.